Panigc93/tipster-tracker/docs/MIGRATION-GUIDE.md

             <EmptyState
               icon={<Package size={48} />}
               title="No hay picks"
               description="Aún no has creado ninguna pick.
-Comienza añadiendo tu primera pick." action={<Button>Añadir Pick</Button>}
+Comienza añadiendo tu primer pick." action={<Button>Añadir Pick</Button>}
             />
           </section>